0xf104a/ddos/README.md

   This will send packets  some.boring.long.domain.net:80 without waiting for response usin http syntax in 70 threads.<br>
 ``` $./ddos example.com 88 --no-check --no-wait -u ```
   <br>
   With this options program will send  packets to example.com:88 without pre-start host check and without waiting for response.Program will use 5 threads.
-Program will use UDP protocol.
+Program will use UDP protocol.<br>
   <b>Notice:</b>Still tested only on Mac Os X